Data-Enabled Predictive Control with Predictive Adaptive Line-of-Sight Guidance for 3-D Path Following of Autonomous Underwater Vehicles: DeePC for AUV

 \section{DeePC for AUV}

+This section develops the data-driven control architectures for AUV missions with externally prescribed depth and heading references.
 A fully coupled DeePC formulation incorporating all three control inputs and twelve states could, in principle, capture the complete 6-DOF dynamics of the AUV, provided that sufficiently rich data persistently excite all relevant dynamic modes.
 However, the dynamics of the different states operate in different frequency regimes, and exhibit distinct damping behavior, which makes a fully coupled formulation unsuitable for AUV control.
 Consequently, this work adopts a decoupled control architecture, consistent with classical AUV control principles, comprising independent heading and depth control loops, as illustrated in Fig.~\ref{fig:block_diagram}.
+The data-driven formulation of DeePC accommodates the nonlinear coupling between the 6-DOF channels implicitly through the recorded input-output sequences, sidestepping the construction of explicit nonlinear models that impede parametric MPC approaches on AUVs.